Reverse Dieting Explained: Does It Really Boost Metabolism?

 2. If you slowly increase calories, metabolism will “catch up.”

-3. Therefore, you can eat more without gaining fat.
+3. So you will be able to eat more without gaining fat.

 What Actually Happens After a Diet

-But slower regain is not the same as “metabolic repair.”
+Slower regain is not the same thing as “metabolic repair.”
+In many cases it simply reflects a more structured transition.

 Does Reverse Dieting Increase Metabolism?